apocaliss92/scrypted-advanced-notifier/README.md

 - `Scrypted token`: Token stored on the scrypted entity on homeassistant
 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside

+### Snoozing
 It's also possible to enable snoozing actions enabling the `Add snoozing actions` settings on the notifier page (experimental, it will open a browser tab.
 Will probably require an automation importing in future to use homeassistant actions)
 Notifications can be disabled for a specific camera on the camera page, Advanced notifier => Notifier => `Notifications enabled` (available on MQTT as well)

+### Scrypted NVR notifiers
+Plugins supports scripting of the NVR buitin notifiers, following features are available:
+- discover to MQTT
+- enablement of notifications
+- disable specific camera notifications, if it's notifications are disabled.
+This will require both the camera and the NVR notifier to extend this plugin

 Rules can be of following types: Detection, Occupancy, Audio, Timelapse.
 These properties are in common with all, some are hidden until the `Show more configurations` gets activated